redhat-ai-services/kubeflow-pipelines-examples/README.md

 3. Deploy any additional resources required for specific examples in the manifests folder.
 4. Create the .env file
     * Copy the example.env file to .env
+    * Update the storage class if you are not utilizing ODF
     * Update the `KUBEFLOW_ENDPOINT` url with the URL for your instance of the kubeflow-ui
     * Get your token by logging into ocp via oc and running the following command and setting the result as `BEARER_TOKEN`:
         ```